Cherry Hill, New Jersey: Fire Department and EMS

 The Cherry Hill Fire Department is a career department.
-It also has two volunteer units, the Cherry Hill Fire Police and the Special Services Unit ("Rehab 13"), which provides on scene support for the Cherry Hill Fire Department as well as departments throughout Southern New Jersey.
-In December 2016, the department was awarded with a Class 1 designation by the Insurance Services Office, a classification held by 130 of the 30,000 fire departments in the United States, and only three in New Jersey.
-Also in 2016, the department was accredited by the International Association of Fire Chiefs (IAFC).
-The Fire Chief is Wade Houlihan.
+It also has two volunteer support units, the Cherry Hill Fire Police and the Special Services Unit ("Rehab 13"), which provides on scene support for the Cherry Hill Fire Department as well as departments throughout Southern New Jersey.
+From December 2016 until 2022, the department had an ISO Class 1 designation by the Insurance Services Office, a classification held by 130 of the 30,000 fire departments in the USA, and only three in New Jersey.
+It currently has an ISO Class 2 rating.
+Also in 2016, the department was accredited by the Center for Fire Accreditation International (CFAI).

 The department also provides emergency medical services (EMS).
 The only hospital in Cherry Hill is Jefferson Cherry Hill Hospital, an extension of Philadelphia's Jefferson Health, located on Chapel Avenue.
 Residents also have access to nearby Virtua Hospitals in Voorhees Township, Marlton and Berlin as well as Cooper University Hospital and Our Lady of Lourdes Medical Center in Camden.

-Fire companies

-Fire stations in Cherry Hill are:
+Fire stations in the township are: